AdobeDocs/pdfservices-api-documentation/src/pages/overview/3.0.0/pdf-accessibility-auto-tag-api/dcserviceslicensing.md

 The PDF Services API has a Free Tier so that you can take a deep dive into its cool features at zero cost.
-Free Tier users get free credentials that enable the processing of 5,000 Document Transactions every 30 days.
+Free Tier users get free credentials that enable the processing of 5,000 Document Transactions per month.
 A Document Transaction is based on the initial endpoint request (i.e., API call) and the digital output.
 For detailed licensing metrics, please see the tables above.